ghernantes/Training.MLOps.MLFlow/3_MLflow_Tracking_Server_in_Docker/README.md

           - the **Backend Store** is in a MariaDB database (Scenario 3b)
     - artifact serving is disabled (by using `--no-serve-artifacts` option)

-In this article/lab, you can practice the 3b basic scenario explained in the previous issue, but dockerized.
+In this article/lab, you can practice the dockerized 3b basic scenario explained in this issue.
 To do that, create your own `project/poc` folder, and `cd` into it.
 I recommend that you make a copy of the [3_MLflow_Tracking_Server_in_Docker repository folder](https://github.com/ghernantes/Training.MLOps.MLFlow/tree/main/3_MLflow_Tracking_Server_in_Docker) and follow along with the article's hands-on exercises.
 For brevity, I will refer to the copied folder as **`lab3`**.

 Open three different terminals under `lab3`: